The trusts industry worldwide is a large, mature and increasingly competitive one.

 Gibraltar’s Registered Trusts Act 1999 allows a trust to be registered with the Registrar of Trusts at Companies House.
-The Registrar will keep an index of trusts so registered.
-No information will be maintained at Companies House.
-Registration is voluntary.

-Asset Protection Trusts ('APT')
+Asset Protection Trusts (APT)

-Gibraltar introduced asset protection trust legislation within the provisions of the bankruptcy law, rather than within fraudulent conveyancing laws, so that, for a creditor to commence an action in Gibraltar, he must commence an action under the bankruptcy law – and the standard of intent to defraud that must be met is much narrower and more difficult for a creditor to satisfy.
+Gibraltar introduced asset protection trust legislation within the provisions of the bankruptcy law, rather than within fraudulent conveyancing laws, so that, for a creditor to commence an action in Gibraltar, they must commence an action under the bankruptcy law – and the standard of intent to defraud that must be met is much narrower and more difficult for a creditor to satisfy.

-In order to commence an action under the bankruptcy law it must be demonstrated that the settlor is resident or domiciled in Gibraltar or that an ‘act of bankruptcy’ has been committed in Gibraltar.
+In order to commence an action under the bankruptcy law, it must be demonstrated that the settlor is resident or domiciled in Gibraltar or that an ‘act of bankruptcy’ has been committed in Gibraltar.

 Private Trust Company